Introduction

 Catch up with recordings of our previous events and partnership videos at our YouTube channel.

-The partnership has a GitHub Repository where you'll find project and community related documentation from our partnership.
+The partnership has a GitHub Organisation where you'll find project and community related repositories and documentation from our partnership.

 Community Scholar Scheme